 5. General Tools MMD4E Wood Moisture Meter

 We placed the General Tools MMD4E in the middle of the pack.
-It isn’t bad by any means, but it is far from our favorite.
-It is decently accurate and measures from 5% to 50% in wood.
+It isn’t bad, but it is far from our favorite.
+It is accurate and measures from 5% to 50% in wood.
 The range is slightly smaller for other building materials.
-Furthermore, it utilizes different tons and a color-changing screen to indicate the moisture level, making this meter very hard to misread.
+Furthermore, it utilizes a color-changing screen to indicate the moisture level, making this meter very hard to misread.
 The display is also incredibly broad, with just the moisture content and current mode listed for easy viewing.

 6. Sam-Pro Tools Dual Moisture Meter

-It has four different modes, allowing it to read a variety of different materials.
-In all, it can get a moisture reading from wood, carpet, drywall, hardwoods, and concrete.
+It has four modes, allowing it to read various materials.
+It can get a moisture reading from wood, carpet, drywall, hardwoods, and concrete.
 This is more than some other inexpensive meters, which may be something for you to keep in mind.

 Because it has pins, it will damage whatever you’re trying to measure.
 This can make it less useful in certain situations.
-No one wants to poke holes in their new hardwood floor, for instance.
+For instance, no one wants to poke holes in their new hardwood floor.

 7. Dr. Meter MD918 Wood Moisture-Meter

-The Dr. Meter MD918 Wood Moisture-Meter is pinless, which means you won’t have to poke holes in your material to figure out the moisture content.
-It has a wide range from 4% to 80% and has an accuracy of half a percentage point.
-You can choose between 10 different grades of timber density.
+The Dr. Meter MD918 Wood Moisture-Meter is pinless; you won’t have to poke holes in your material to determine the moisture content.
+It has a wide range from 4% to 80% and has half a percentage point accuracy.
+You can choose between 10 grades of timber density.
 Of course, you have to know the density for this to work, which isn’t always possible.
 All of this points to it being a very high-quality machine.
 However, there were a few things we didn’t love about this product.

-Firstly, it is a bit more expensive than other options.
-This can be a problem for some people, though it just depends on your budget.
-It can also only be used on woods, which is a bit disappointing for the price tag.
-However, if you’re only concerned about checking wood, this may not be a particularly big problem – though we still think it should be able to do more for the price.
+First, it is a bit more expensive than other brands.
+It can also only be used on wood, which is disappointing for the price tag.
+However, if you’re only concerned about checking wood, this may not be a huge problem, but we still think it should be able to do more for the price.

 It also doesn’t have an LCD backlight.
-This may seem like a small problem, but it can be a big deal if you’re working in dimly lit areas.
-Plus, it’s a small feature that really should be there for the purchase price of this product.
+This may seem like a small problem, but it can be a big deal if you work in dimly lit areas.
+Plus, it’s a minor feature that should be included on any moisture meter.

 8. Klein Tools ET140 Pinless Moisture Meter

 The Klein Tools ET140 Pinless Moisture Meter is another pinless model.
 If you measure things that you don’t want to poke holes into, it can be a reliable option.
-However, in our opinion, there are better options on the market if you want a pinless meter.
-It detects moisture up to ¾ of an inch deep, although this is about average.
+However, we believe there are better brands on the market if you want a pinless meter.
+The ET140 detects moisture up to ¾ of an inch deep, but that is about average.
 It is easy to read thanks to its high-contrast screen.
-The LED bars also indicate moisture range, making this machine one of the easier ones to read on the market.
+The LED bars also indicate the moisture range.

-It can also measure an array of materials, from wood to masonry.
-However, its range isn’t necessarily as massive as some of the other options on the market.
-Still, if you’re mostly worried about measuring wood, this shouldn’t be too big of a problem.
+It can measure an array of materials, from wood to masonry.
+However, its range isn’t necessarily as impressive as some of the other meters on the market.
+Still, if you’re primarily worried about measuring wood, this shouldn’t be too big of a problem.

 With all of that said, many customers had complaints about this product.
 According to some reports, it is not very accurate in the least, which makes it practically useless for woodworking.
-As you might imagine, this made us rate it relatively low on our list, since we were mostly focused on wood, to begin with.
+As you might imagine, this made us rate it relatively low on our list since we were focused on wood to begin with.

 9. AccuMASTER Duo Pro Moisture-Meter

 Like many of the models on this list, the AccuMASTER Duo Pro Moisture-Meter uses pins to detect the moisture content of the wood.
-Unlike most items on this list, though, it is extremely expensive – way more expensive than pretty much any of the other models we reviewed.
+Unlike most items on this list, The AccuMaster is incredibly expensive.
 There also isn’t much reason for it to be so expensive.
-It did not blow us away with any of its features and seemed to be your average meter, except it is twice the price of most other meters.
+It did not blow us away with any of its features and seemed to be an average meter, except it is twice the price of most other meters.

-This should be plenty of reason for most users not to purchase it.
-There are better, cheaper options out there, so you should save your money.
-However, we also found that it is not very accurate and often gave false “dry” indications when the material was not dry.
+There are better, cheaper options, so you should save your money.
+However, we also found it inaccurate and often gave false “dry” indications when the material was not dry.
 This can be a significant problem, considering that it may cause you to miss a leak or assume the material is dry when it is not.

 10. mini-LIGNO Wood Moisture Meter

-The mini-LIGNO Wood Moisture Meter is one of the most expensive options on the market.
-Despite this, it isn’t particularly mind-blowing.
-It has a range of 6% to 45%, which is about average among all the meters we’ve reviewed.
+The mini-LIGNO Wood Moisture Meter is one of the most expensive brands on the market.
+However, it isn’t particularly mind-blowing.
+It ranges from 6% to 45%, which is average among all the meters we’ve reviewed.
 Some cheaper models had a range that was a bit wider.
 It does have a built-in calibration.
-However, this is true for most of the modern moisture meters out there.
+However, that is true for most of the modern moisture meters.

 Overall, this meter wasn’t awful.
-It just wasn’t incredibly impressive – which it should have been considering how much more expensive it is than other options.
+It just wasn’t incredibly impressive, which it should have been considering how much more expensive it is than other options.
 The battery is difficult to change.
 There isn’t a dedicated battery compartment, so you have to take the whole thing apart to change the battery.
-This is very annoying, but luckily, you don’t have to change the battery very often.
+This is very annoying, but luckily, you don’t have to change the battery often.

-The only substantial positive regarding this meter is that it is quite fast.
-It takes only a few seconds to generate a reading faster than most other options on the market.
-However, this small positive doesn’t make up for its expensive price tag.
+The only substantial positive regarding this meter is that it is fast.
+It takes only a few seconds to generate a reading faster than most other meters on the market.
+However, this advantage doesn’t make up for its expensive price tag.